manumaan/tickstack1.0/README.md

 Org: org
 User: admin
 Password: admin123
-Bucket: bucket1
-Ensure the database initialization is completed.
+Bucket: telegraf (Bucket name has to be telegraf for chornograf to work) Ensure the database initialization is completed.

-Copy the Admin's token from Data-Tokens screen and paste in telegraf.conf and kapacitor.conf.
+Copy the Admin's token from Data-> API Tokens screen and paste in telegraf.conf and kapacitor.conf.

 Restart telegraf docker from docker desktop and check status.
-Once telegraf is running, you can check the system metrics coming inside the bucket1 database.
+Once telegraf is running, you can check the system metrics coming inside the telegraf database.

 Restart kapacitor docker container from docker desktop and check status.

 From Chronograf you can add the database into the config as given here: https://docs.influxdata.com/chronograf/v1.9/administration/creating-connections/#manage-influxdb-connections-using-the-chronograf-ui
 URL for influxDB: http://influxdb:8086
+Org: org
+Token: Value from API Tokens screen
+Database: telegraf
+Retention Policy: autogen

 URL for Kapacitor: http://kapacitor:9092

-TODO:
-Telegraf is not getting added in Chronograf, but it is collecting system metrics fine and inserting into influx db.
+Leave other fields blank/default.

+Influx DB 2.0 does not have databases and retention policies, it has buckets which combine both.
+To support tools like Chronograf, we need to create mapping between our bucket and db, rp combination.
+For this login to the influxdb:

+./sandbox enter influxdb

-To map the bucket as per the v1.0 requirement:
+To map the bucket as per the v1.0 requirement enter below command.
+Token value is from API Tokens screen, and bucket-id is from Data->Buckets screen.

 ```
 influx v1 dbrp create \
    --org=org \
-   --token=qUWVacO43dVF4x9Mea4OtEmIycsBt6Ie82TWHMz-uiZ5RqM0cBhux5vws8TSpvm2XhMzbgrK7mY-FurT6BvLRA== \
+   --token=LLDY7DAD3VLT_MytcF1AX7A72qOgEFlR3GG98HNGp0Now0zaz0H1ACWcZoI6xQb5-qiT8LR8jPpTzQGJUEKGlg== \
-   --db bucket-db \
+   --db telegraf \
-   --rp bucket-rp \
+   --rp autogen \
-   --bucket-id 6f077cf310faf6e5 \ (ID can be see in influxdb - data -buckets )
-   --default
+   --bucket-id ff28b87f09e61d21 --default
 ```

 ### Grafana